-205 &quot;PJM Manual 38: Operations Planning," Rev. 18 (Jan.
-24, 2024). p 21.
+212 &quot;PJM Manual 38: Operations Planning," Rev. 19 (Jan.
+23, 2025). p 21.
 Manual 38 states: "The outages are analyzed for reliability and expected off-costs.
 Each outage is studied and any constraints (actual or facility/contingency pair) trending toward a limit or exceeding a limit is noted in eDART.
 The trending or exceeding of a limit in the study is referred to as potential "congestion".
 The limit may be any or a combination of thermal, voltage, or stability issues.
 If there is an expected constraint, PJM will mark the corresponding eDART ticket as "congestion expected".
 The "congestion expected" flag is used to indicate a potential issue that may occur in the Day-Ahead Market or in Real-time Operations.
 If there are non-cost controlling actions, changes to the generation pattern, or changes to system conditions, the noted congestion may not occur in the Day-Ahead Market or in Real-time Operations.
-For "On-time" outages, PJM ensures the constraint can be mitigated by applying both non-cost and off-cost operations.
-If there are no limit exceedances as a result, the outage will be approved.
-For "Late" outages, PJM will apply only non-cost operations
+For "On-time" outages, PJM ensures the constraint flag by applying both non-cost and off-cost operations."